Rahulrajak1710/Kubernetes_Flask_App/README.md

 - <br>
 # Testing Scenarios
 - Autoscaling
 To test autoscaling, you can use Kubernetes Horizontal Pod Autoscaler (HPA) and simulate high traffic using a tool like `locust` or `ab`.
-Monitor scaling behavior using: 'kubectl get hpa'
+Monitor scaling behavior using: `kubectl get hpa`